School of Languages, Cultures and Linguistics

 • schedule of research and writing

-Adjustments to one or more of these sections, including additions or deletions where appropriate, are possible by prior arrangement between the students and lead supervisors.
+Adjustments to one or more of these sections, including additions or deletions where appropriate, are possible by prior arrangement between the student and lead supervisor.

 Year 2